CYBAVO/sofa_mock_server/README.md

 > block\_average\_fee and manual_fee are mutually exclusive configurations.
 If neither of these fields is set, the fee will refer to corresponding withdrawal policy of the withdrawal wallet.
 >
 > The format of the `contract_abi` is `ABI_method:hex_parameters`, for example: create:0x000000000000000000000000000000000000000000000000000000000000138800000000000000000000000000000000000000000000000000000000000000400000000000000000000000000000000000000000000000000000000000000000.
 The parameters must be encoded by [web3.eth.abi.encodeParameters() of web3.js](https://web3js.readthedocs.io/en/v1.3.4/web3-eth-abi.html#encodeparameters).
+>
+> Only ERC721/1155 wallet can use `token_id` to transfer token.
+For ERC721 wallets, if `token_id` is specified, the amount will be ignored.

 ##### Response Format